Ultrasound scans are both exciting and nerve-racking. We look at what pregnancy scans you can expect on the NHS and what’s available privately.

 What scans are you offered on the NHS?

-All pregnant women in England, Scotland, Wales and Northern Ireland should be offered at least two ultrasound scans on the NHS.
+All pregnant women in England, Scotland, Wales and Northern Ireland should be offered at least two ultrasound scans on the NHS as part of their antenatal appointments schedule.

 You might be offered more than two scans – for example, if there are concerns about your health or your baby’s growth.
 But for most women having straightforward, healthy pregnancies, the early pregnancy scan and the anomaly scan are all that are recommended.